openedx/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 Fields in the wiki_article file
 ***********************************

-The header row of the wiki-article SQL file, and a row of sample data, follow.
+The header row of the wiki_article SQL file, and a row of sample data, follow.

 .. code-block:: json